tralpha/spotify-project/docs/data-description.md

 ax.set_title("Top 50 Playlist Titles", fontsize = 25, pad = 50)
 ```
 ![fig4](spotify-project/images/top_playlist_title.png)
+The most popular playlist titles are country, chill and rap.
+Many playlist titles convey useful information about genre or mood.
+We will eagerly use playlist name information when training our model.

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Summary Stats**   &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Most popular songs in MPD**

 <img src="spotify-project/images/summary_stats.png" width="700">

+Only 1.9% of the playlists have descriptions, but that still leaves almost 19,000 playlists with descriptions that will likely be helpful.
+On average, each song appears in about 30 playlists, and, across all playlists, each unique artists has about 8 unique songs.